Cold Weather Foot Care

 Address Winter Foot Concerns Promptly

 Cold-weather conditions and injuries can quickly make your season miserable.
-Without prompt attention, some may even snowball into much more serious problems.
+Without prompt attention, some may even snowball into much more serious foot care problems.

 So, if your feet are bothering you this winter, make sure you set an appointment with us at Eugene Foot and Ankle Health Center right away.
 We’ll make sure your feet get back to full health, so you can go back to making the most of this and every season of life!